thamil33/scrai-main/docs/scrAI_blueprint.md

 ## 1. Introduction

 ### 1.1.
 Overview
-**ScrAI** (formerly *Project Chimera*) is not merely a simulation engine or a narrative sandbox.
+**ScrAI**  is not merely a simulation engine or a narrative sandbox.
 It is a **narrative laboratory**—a dynamic “what-if” engine designed for creators, researchers, and theorists who wish to witness **emergent intelligence and storytelling** unfold from first principles.

 At its core, ScrAI is a **persistent, single-player world** where autonomous AI agents—powered by **LangGraph** and advanced LLM reasoning systems—develop, act, and evolve independently.
 Each agent possesses persistent memories, goals, and cognitive models, enabling them to generate believable, contextually consistent behavior and dialogue.